ShrutiKarandikar/Portfolio/foodfun.md

 I wake up too early for a lunch and too late for routine breakfast-lunch-dinner!
 What we have is Brunch-Slunch-Sinner cycle.
 (Thank you Soumya for the new words for Lunch+Snacks, Snacks+Dinner)

 No kidding, brunch is no more a choice, it’s the new normal.
-So well, there’s a pasta - chilli cheese toast brunch or crepe - mashed potatoes - dark roast coffee combination for your morning cravings!
+So well, there it is:  A pasta - chilli cheese toast brunch and a crepe - mashed potatoes - dark roast coffee combination for the morning cravings!

 ![brunch](https://user-images.githubusercontent.com/59716372/83717084-ba5b2380-a5ff-11ea-87df-1fc0ba746883.png)